Parton distributions confront LHC Run II data: a quantitative appraisal: Data-theory comparison appraisal

-We now turn to LHC single-inclusive jet and di-jet production measurements outlined in Sect.~\ref{sec:data}.
-The values of $\chi^2_{\rm exp}$ and $\chi^2_{\rm exp+th}$ are reported in Table~\ref{tab:chi2-jets}.
-The experimental covariance matrix is regularised as explained in Sect.~\ref{subsec:compatibility} for all the datasets.
-See Appendix~\ref{app:unreg} for the unregularised values of $\chi^2_{\rm exp}$.
-The breakdown of $\chi^2_{\rm exp+th}$ into $\chi^2_{\rm exp+mho}$ and $\chi^2_{\rm exp}$ is displayed in Fig.~\ref{fig:jets-chi2}.
+The breakdown of $\chi^2_{\rm exp+th}$ into $\chi^2_{\rm exp+mho}$ and $\chi^2_{\rm exp}$ after regularisation is displayed in Fig.~\ref{fig:jets-chi2}.
 The data-theory comparison is displayed in Figs.~\ref{fig:jets-ATLAS-13tev}, \ref{fig:jets-CMS-13tev-R07}, and \ref{fig:dijet-ATLAS-13tev}, respectively for the ATLAS and CMS single-inclusive jet, and for the ATLAS di-jet measurements.
 In the first and second (third) cases, we plot the double differential cross section as a function of the transverse momentum of the leading jet, $p_T^j$ (the invariant mass of the two jets, $m_{jj}$), for the two outermost bins of the absolute value of the jet rapidity, $|y_j|$ (of the two-jet rapidity separation $|y^*|$).
 The other bins are displayed, respectively, in Figs.~\ref{fig:datatheory_jets_additional_1}, \ref{fig:datatheory_jets_additional_2}, and~\ref{fig:datatheory_jets_additional_3} of Appendix~\ref{app:extra_results}.